 For instance, you might want to test new branding.
-Or you may want to change your keywords on your website.
-Just remember, change is good and helps you to constantly improve.
-Just this morning, I spent some time playing around with my own website.
+Or you may wish to change your keywords on your website.
+Just remember, change is good and helps you to improve.
+Just this morning, I spent some time playing around with my own site.
 It's built on Squarespace, so it's a template – but it doesn't matter.
-I love it because it allows me to continuously adapt and test things, without calling on the needs of my development team.
+I love it because it allows me to continuously adapt and test things without calling on the needs of my development team.

 5. Never stop learning

 Whenever work is quiet, don't sit there twiddling your thumbs.
-Get some online training videos or download some interesting PDFs and swot up on new things to widen your range of skills.
+Get some online training videos or download some interesting PDFs and cram up on new things to widen your range of skills.

 Haven't yet got to grips with Photoshop?
 Learn how to do it!
 Still not sure about SEO?
-There are literally thousands of learning materials out there on the subject.
-Feel weak in a certain area and want to boost your business?
+There are thousands of learning materials out there on the subject.
+Feel weak in a particular area and want to boost your business?
 Get learning!

 My point is – you should never rest on your laurels.
 You should always seek to improve your skills.
 It will set you apart from the rest.
 An extra tip is to carry a notebook everywhere, so when something springs up that you're not sure about, you can write it down and ensure you learn more about it later.